planqtn/planqtn/docs/features.md

 -   create a tensor network manually from smaller encoding tensors with predefined Pauli stabilizers (lib, studio)
--   create a custom lego based on parity check matrix (lib, studio)
+-   create a custom LEGO based on parity check matrix (lib, studio)

 ## Transform tensor networks

--   fuse legos into a single lego
+-   fuse LEGOs into a single LEGO
--   ZX calculus transformations on Z and X repetition code legos (studio)
+-   ZX calculus transformations on Z and X repetition code LEGOs (studio)
     -   fuse rule
     -   bialgebra and inverse bialgebra rule
     -   unfuse:
         -   pull out a leg of the same color
         -   unfuse to legs
-        -   unfuse to two legos
+        -   unfuse to two LEGOs
-    -   change color by adding Hadamard legos on legs
+    -   change color by adding Hadamard LEGOs on legs
--   Graph state transformations: `Z`-repetition code legos are graph nodes that need to be connected through links with a Hadamard lego on it (studio)
+-   Graph state transformations: `Z`-repetition code LEGOs are graph nodes that need to be connected through links with a Hadamard LEGO on it (studio)
     -   create complete graph from nodes
     -   connect nodes with a central node
--   "resize" groups of legos - this is reposition based on the bounding box of selected legos
+-   "resize" groups of LEGOs - this is reposition based on the bounding box of selected LEGOs

 ## Analyze tensor networks

 -   Zero installation calculations (studio): PlanqTN Studio is deployed as a cloud native architecture on Google Cloud and Supabase, and you can run small calculations for free, forever!
--   calculate Pauli stabilizers (parity check matrix) of a tensor network (lib, studio)
+-   Calculate Pauli stabilizers (parity check matrix) of a tensor network (lib, studio)
 -   calculate coset weight enumerators (lib)
 -   weight enumerator polynomial calculations (lib, studio):